iExecBlockchainComputing/documentation/for-developers/sidechain/connect.md

 # Connect to iExec Sidechain

-As mentioned in the [Overview](for-developers/sidechain/overview.md) section, iExec Sidechain is EVM-compatible meaning that users can connect to Bellecour with their existing EVM-compatible wallets (e.g. Metamask, Portis, ...etc).
+As mentioned in the [Overview](for-developers/sidechain/overview.md) section, iExec Sidechain is EVM-compatible meaning that users can interact with it using their existing EVM-compatible wallets (e.g. Metamask, Portis, ...etc).
-The following instructions explain how to connect to iExec Sidechain.
+The following instructions explain how to connect to the iExec Sidechain.

 ## Option 1 - Chainlist
-iExec Sidechain is listed on [https://chainlist.org](https://chainlist.org/?search=iExec) so users can add it to their wallets easily from there.
+iExec Sidechain is listed on [https://chainlist.org](https://chainlist.org/?search=iExec).
+Users are able to easily add the network to their wallets through this website.

 ![Chainlist](../../.gitbook/assets/chainlist.png)